HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 The CMS Interoperability and Patient Access Rule (CMS-9115-F) specified FHIR technical standards and implementation guides that support development and testing of FHIR APIs to foster interoperability.
 CMS identified technical standards for Provider Directories and recommended the DaVinci PDEX Plan Net Provider Directory Implementation Guide.
 As healthcare providers and payers seek to incorporate social determinants of health screening assessments and referrals to social care agencies into their care management processes, we chose an approach intended to help minimize the effort/burden required to implement FHIR-based human and social services directories into current workflow practices by the healthcare providers, payers, and consumer applications that have implemented the CMS-recognized FHIR standard for accessing healthcare provider directories, the [DaVinci PDEX Plan-Net Provider Directory Implementation Guide (PDEX) version 1.1.0.](http://hl7.org/fhir/us/davinci-pdex-plan-net/)

-**Figure 3** illustrates the relationship between this IG and other related FHIR Implementation Guides
+**Figure 4** depicts the relationship between FHIR HSD IG and other derived or related FHIR Implementation Guides

 <img src="HSD IG Relationship to Core and Other IGs.svg" width="100%" height="100%" align="center" />

-*Figure 3: Relationship between IGs*
+*Figure 4: Relationship between IGs*

 - FHIR US Core addresses USCDI and it is designated by the HL7 US Realm Steering Committee as the “base specification” for any US-realm FHIR API
 - PDEX Plan Net reuses “US Core”